Help us protect Dutch Charlie Creek

 • Applying non-selective, highly toxic herbicides throughout THP areas [source], contaminating soil and water for generations.
 Constituents of these herbicides are known to be teratrogenic and carcinogenic to wildlife and humans.
 They do not break down, and would permanently contaminate and harm this biologically fragile ecosystem.

 • Eliminating “undesirable” hardwoods such as tanoak and madrone which would trigger a cascade of biocultural diversity losses.
 For hundreds of years this landscape contained groves of giant tanoak and madrone, many of these original massive trees remain, and the root systems of those that were cut are still living in the same places growing new trunks.
+Herbicides will eliminate millennia-old diverse forest structure, replacing it with only conifers.

 [See our public comments here to read about all of this in much more detail]